Shaped by Service

 “It wasn’t in the plan, but they were open to it,” Grundeman said.
 “Being able to create a project like that has been really cool.”

 Although First Lutheran Church is their home base, the participants divide their time between several different local organizations.
-Each afternoon, Grundeman, McCloskey and Hedstrom take the T — Boston’s subway system — to Little Blessings Day Care and Preschool at Trinity Lutheran Church, where they carry an electric keyboard from room to room and lead kids in Christian songs.
+Each afternoon, Grundeman and McCloskey take the T — Boston’s subway system — to Little Blessings Day Care and Preschool at Trinity Lutheran Church, where they carry an electric keyboard from room to room and lead kids in Christian songs.

 They also spend time at a local homeless ministry and New England Seafarers Mission — which assists cruise ship workers with sending money to their home countries, receiving mail and running errands when the ship is in port.